-- A. Receive referrals directly from the Vendors, DSS offices, and WIOA partners. - B. Monitor their attendance and participation. - C. Assist participants in registering in Maryland Work Exchange System (MWE). - D. Review the assessment completed by the vendors, DSS staff, or WIOA partners, as well as the information from MWE to determine the appropriate track for placement in a countable activity. - E. Guide participants with the completion of the AJC Ready to Work Assessment tool. - F. Refer candidates that were identified as ready to work to meet with the Talent Acquisition Specialist. - G. Monitor and track their activities with the Talent Acquisition Specialist. - H. Refer customers who need additional training to be successful to the training opportunities available through the WIOA partners. - I. Obtain weekly participation time sheets from the participants and the WIOA partners and update WORKS accordingly. - J. Capture job placements and update E&E and WORKS. - K. The DSS team and the Vendor will track the WORKS Systems daily and weekly.
+- A. Receive referrals directly from the Vendors, DSS offices, and WIOA partners. - B. Monitor their attendance and participation. - C. Assist participants in registering in Maryland Work Exchange System (MWE). - D. Review the assessment completed by the vendors, DSS staff, or WIOA partners, as well as the information from MWE to determine the appropriate track for placement in a countable activity. - E. Guide participants with the completion of the AJC Ready to Work Assessment tool. - F. Refer candidates that were identified as ready to work to meet with the Talent Acquisition Specialist. - G. Monitor and track their activities with the Talent Acquisition Specialist. - H. Refer customers who need additional training to be successful to the training opportunities available through the WIOA partners. - Obtain weekly participation time sheets from the participants and the WIOA partners and update WORKS accordingly. - J. Capture job placements and update E&E and WORKS. - K. The DSS team and the Vendor will track the WORKS Systems daily and weekly.

-Through the co-location of DSS staff at American Job Center Largo, DSS is able to connect TANF customers with WIOA funded services enabling the leveraging of funding between both programs to serve the customers more efficiently.
-The goal is that TANF customers are enrolled in WIOA funded training to enable them to enhance their skills, increase their earning capacity, and to achieve independence.
+Through the co-location of DSS staff at American Job Center Largo, DSS is able to connect TANF customers with WIOA-funded services enabling the leveraging of funding between both programs to serve the customers more efficiently.
+The goal is that TANF customers are enrolled in WIOA-funded training to enable them to enhance their skills, increase their earning capacity, and achieve independence.

-Access to business services and employer initiatives to attract and better serve employers by marketing joint services, minimizing the burden on employers who use the centers, and provide employer-focused services through a single point of entry rather than through all partnering programs; and
+Access to business services and employer initiatives to attract and better serve employers by marketing joint services, minimizing the burden on employers who use the centers, and providing employer-focused services through a single point of entry rather than through all partnering programs; and services in marketing materials provided to the local business community.

-EPG leadership will ensure that their Business Services Team will partner and integrate with TANF job developers.
-The integration will include joint meetings and the inclusion of information about TANF services in marketing materials provided to the local business community.
 Through the increased partnership, the Business Services Team and the DSS Vendors will share information regarding their relationships and activities with local businesses, thus eliminating duplication.
 Furthermore, the Business Services team and the DSS Vendors will coordinate and hold joint job fairs thus reducing the burden on business communities of attending separate job fairs conducted by each entity.